envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/tcp-routing.md

 ---
-title: "TCP Routing"
+title: TCP Routing
 ---

-[TCPRoute][] provides a way to route TCP requests.
+[TCPRoute](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1alpha2.TCPRoute) provides a way to route TCP requests.
 When combined with a Gateway listener, it can be used to forward connections on the port specified by the listener to a set of backends specified by the TCPRoute.
-To learn more about HTTP routing, refer to the [Gateway API documentation][].
+To learn more about HTTP routing, refer to the [Gateway API documentation](https://gateway-api.sigs.k8s.io/).

 ## Installation

 Follow the steps from the [Quickstart](../quickstart) guide to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ## Configuration

-In this example, we have one Gateway resource and two TCPRoute resources that distribute the traffic with the following
+In this example, we have one Gateway resource and two TCPRoute resources that distribute the traffic with the following rules:
-rules:

 All TCP streams on port `8088` of the Gateway are forwarded to port 3001 of `foo` Kubernetes Service.
 All TCP streams on port `8089` of the Gateway are forwarded to port 3002 of `bar` Kubernetes Service.
 In this example two TCP listeners will be applied to the Gateway in order to route them to two separate backend TCPRoutes, note that the protocol set for the listeners on the Gateway is TCP:

 Install the GatewayClass and a `tcp-gateway` Gateway first.